lmammino/loige.co/source/_posts/6-tips-to-build-fast-web-applications-php-dublin-march-2016-talk.md

 meta_title:       null
 meta_description: 'A talk about server performance in web applications, with some degree of focus on Php.
 For the Dublin Php Meetup March 2016'
 tags:
-  - Php
+  - php
-  - Slides
+  - slides
-  - Talk
+  - talk
-  - Performance
+  - performance

 ---